Blog > Our Guide To The Basics of SEO

 As of the 21st of April 2015, Google search algorithms will be placing increased emphasis on mobile-friendly websites for mobile searches, meaning sites that are not optimised for mobile browsing will be negatively affected.
 Making the switch in time for this date will ensure you are not left behind!

-At Create, we have an ever growing list of responsive templates available to make your site instantly responsive.
+At Create, we have an ever growing list of responsive website templates available to make your site instantly responsive.
 If you can’t find a template you like, let us know!
 We plan to always roll out new responsive templates and your feedback will ensure we are providing awesome templates for you all.

 Making sure you have the foundations of your website optimised for SEO will give you a good ground to build upon.
 SEO is something you can constantly work on, which in turn will build on your ranking in the search engines.